MapsPeople/docs/src/content/map/map-styling/display-settings-android.md

 MapsIndoors is built on top of Google Maps which has its own way of styling the map.
 Google Maps styling will only affect the MapsIndoors map if Google Maps has Points of Interest placed inside or near the buildings that you build a MapsIndoors solution for.
 By default, MapsIndoors applies a Google Maps styling that hides most POI icons that may collide with MapsIndoors content.

-You can apply your own styling to Google Maps using `googleMap.setMapStyle` for Java, or `mMap.setMapStyle` for Kotlin.
+You can apply your own styling to Google Maps using `googleMap.setMapStyle`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>